polifonia-project/stories/Sethus: Music Theorist/Sethus#3_ConflictingAnalyticalAnnotations.md

 CQ10: Are the theoretical models on which these criteria are based – for example the Zarlinian cadential scheme ^1-^3-^5 – in line with this work?

 CQ11: What is the tension between the expected theoretical criteria and their actual realisation in the work?

+[Metadata updated section]

+CQ12: To what corpus does this work belong?

+CQ13: What is the name of the corpus?

+CQ14: What is the pseudonyme of the composer for X?

+CQ15: What is the birthdate of the composer?

+CQ16: What is the deathdate of the composer?

+CQ17: To what genre does the composition belong?

+CQ18: To what collection does of the composition belong?

+CQ19: Is the composition part of another composition?

+CQ20: Is the composition quoted in other compositions?

+CQ21: Does the composition contain any quotation from other composition(s)?

+CQ22: What is the origin of the composition?

+CQ23: If available online, what is the URL of the composition?

+CQ24: In the case of a manuscript/printed sources, where is it housed?

+CQ25: Who is the scientific editor of the composition?

+CQ26: If any, what is the license of the transcription?

+CQ27: What is the year of publication of the music printed source?

+CQ28: Where was the music printed source published?

+CQ29: What is the editor of the music printed source?

+CQ30: In what electronic format is the composition available?

+CQ31: What is the licence of the final reused/modified electronic format of the score?

 ## Example Data
 [Analysis#1 (Marco Gurrieri)](https://github.com/polifonia-project/stories/blob/main/Sethus:%20Music%20Theorist/Analysis%231.pdf)